Tube Amp Alternatives: Are There Any Worth Considering?

 In my opinion, there are a number of benefits to digital amp technology, 2 of which are significant.

 The first of these, is that with a digital amp or modelling software, you get a lot of different tones and sounds.
 You can dial in the sound of a small Fender combo 1 second, and a cranked Marshall stack the next.
 And you can do this relatively inexpensively.
-Even if you decide to opt for a Kemper or Line 6 Helix, you will have hundreds of different tonal options at your disposal.
+Even if you decide to opt for a Kemper or Line 6 Helix (both of which are more expensive) you will have hundreds of different tonal options at your disposal.
+So in this sense, they offer very good value for money.
 To try and recreate the same range of tones with a tube amp and pedals would be prohibitively expensive.

 The second reason – and this is why I think some digital options do offer a viable alternative to tube amps – is that you can play them at almost any volume and still get a good tone.
 This is significant.
 To dial in a beautiful blues tone with a tube amp at a low volume is not easy.
 And given that a lot of guitarists have to be mindful of their volume the majority of the time, this is worth noting..